rafael-santiago/eutherpe/doc/MANUAL-EN.md

 In order to access the reproduction list, you need to click on `UP NEXT`.
 By the way, it is time to teach you about a convention that I decided to follow.

+> [!TIP]
-If you are really crazy about music, maybe you have already noticed that, if not yet, now you will go: all that is preceded by the sharp symbol, means that when you click it, more info will be shown.
+> If you are really crazy about music, maybe you have already noticed that, if not yet, now
+> you will go: all that is preceded by the sharp symbol, means that when you click it, more info
+> will be shown.
 Once it shown, by its side the flat symbol will turn into a flat symbol.
+Now
-Now when clickin on this sharp symbol, the information will be hidden.
-The relationship between `sharp/flat` is equals to `+/-`, :wink:!
+> when clickin on this sharp symbol, the information will be hidden.
+The relationship between
+> `sharp/flat` is equals to `+/-`, :wink:!

 Take a look at **Figure 3** a reproduction list shown in detailing mode.
 Noticed each song have by their side a checkbox that you will check to apply some functions over those songs.